jacobrosenthal/js-stk500v1/README.md

 Fully javascript stk500v1 programmer.

 ## NOTE
-This is a patched version to support Arduino Uno WiFi Rev2, which supports a non-zero start address, as retrieved from the intel-hex parse method.
+Version 2.1.0 is a patched version to support Arduino Uno WiFi Rev2, which requires a differents start address when uploading a sketch.
 Updated by [Christian Sarnataro](c.sarnataro@arduino.cc) in the context of [IOT-1813](https://arduino.atlassian.net/browse/IOT-1813).

 A proper PR against the origin repo is on our roadmap.